Raynes/refheap/README.md

 # The Refuse Heap!

 This is a little Clojure pastebin project that shells out to pygmentize for syntax highlighting.
-As such, it supports all of the languages that Pygments supports.
-The goal for the project is to create a pastebin that will run on Heroku and is mostly on-par with the features that gist provides.
-Doing other cool innovative stuff would be nice too.
+As such, it supports generally whatever Pygments supports.
+The goal of the project is to create a pastebin that (hopefully) runs on Heroku and exceeds the feature and awesomeness offering of Github's gist.

-The running on Heroku bit means that storing things on the file system is a no-no. That means no git-powered revisions.
-I've never really used gist's git stuff and I don't really see the point in pulling and forking pastes, so I don't really care about that.
-The one thing that *is* useful, IMO, is revisions, so that'd be nice to have as well.
-It just wont be powered by git.
+One thing this project is not going to do is use git for pastes.
+I've never really understood why that was such a great thing and it simply would not work on Heroku.
+I do, however, think that revisions is an excellent Gist feature, so that's something I'll be looking into.

 The project is completely new and unusable right now.
+It is also totally experimental.
+If something cool and useful comes out of it, it is a total plus.

 ## Usage